Jizhou-Che/Frogger/README.md

 Further refactoring on the Frog class.
 Bug: Points calculation error when frog enters the same slot multiple times.
 Bug: Points not awarded when holding W to progress forward.
+Fix: Points not awarded when holding W to progress forward: extract method refactoring.
+Bug: Points calculation error on certain deaths.
+Bug: Boundary movement issues at right and bottom.